SQL Server Standard Edition Core Limit

 Breaking Down the Limitation

-SQL Server Standard Edition supports up to 4 physical CPU sockets.
-If your server has more than 4 physical CPUs, SQL Server Standard will only use 4 of them. - Max 48 Cores Per Instance
+SQL Server Standard Edition can use up to four physical CPU sockets.
+If the server has more than four, SQL Server will ignore the additional processors.

-If your server has more than 48 cores, SQL Server Standard Edition won’t utilize the extra processing power.
-This means:
+If your server has more cores, SQL Server Standard Edition will leave the extra cores unused.
+This can result in:

 How to Check If SQL Server Is Using All Available Cores